Glossary

 These are the different things you deliver within each project such as classes, workshops, events, forums, groups, etc. These are often the physical outputs in your programme.

-For more information on this please refer to the Activities guide or the short video here.
+For more information on this please refer to the

 Activity groups: